vishalcloudyuga/dcos-docs/1.8/overview/concepts.md

 nav_title: Concepts
 menu_order: 5
 ---
-This page contains terms and definitions for DC/OS.

-Because several of the core DC/OS components predate and continue to be developed independently of DC/OS itself, the pursuit of consistent terminology is an ongoing process.
-Concepts in DC/OS sometimes match the underlying component terminology directly and sometimes require mapping to alternate terms.
-Some terms are mature and well entrenched while others are newer and may not be thoroughly adopted and integrated.
-This document is designed both to help educate and to document intended direction for the near future.

 ## <a name="dcos-concepts"></a>DC/OS Concepts

 DC/OS is an abstraction around pre-existing components.
-These terms are sometimes similar to component terms and sometimes they’re new terms meant to hide organically grown component terms.
+These terms are sometimes similar to component terms and sometimes they’re new terms meant to abstract organically grown component terms.

 ### <a name="cluster"></a>Cluster